ananthakumaran/fdb/README.md

 * an async api that will return `FDB.Future` immediatly.
-The caller can later use `FDB.Future.resolve/1` to resolve the value, which will block till the operation is done or will raise a exception in case of failure.
+The caller can later use `FDB.Future.resolve/1` to resolve the value, which will block till the operation is done or will raise an exception in case of failure.

 The async api ends with `_q`, for example `FDB.Transaction.get/2` is